International Applicants

 Elliott School Graduate Program English Language Requirements

-Academic Duolingo, IELTS, PTE, or TOEFL, scores are required from all applicants who have not completed a post-secondary degree from a U.S. institution, unless they meet an exemption indicated in the list below (English Language Test Exemptions).
-Official Duolingo, IELTS, PTE, or TOEFL scores may not be more than 2 years old.
+Academic Duolingo, IELTS, PTE, or TOEFL, scores are required from all international and Permanent Resident applicants who have not completed a post-secondary degree from a U.S. institution, unless they meet an exemption indicated in the list below (English Language Test Exemptions).
+Official Duolingo, IELTS, PTE, or TOEFL iBT scores may not be more than 2 years old.
 We do not accept TOEFL Best Score.

 We do not accept any document(s) other than official Duolingo, IELTS, PTE, or TOEFL English Language Test scores as proof of English Language proficiency.
 The George Washington University reserves the right to request proof of English proficiency from any applicant.